tbvanderwoude/grid_pathfinding/README.md

 cargo bench -- --baseline main
 ```

+### Performance
+Using an i5-6600 quad-core running at 3.3 GHz, running the `dao/arena2` set takes 134 ms using JPS allowing diagonals and with improved pruning disabled.
+Using default neighbor generation as in normal A* (enabled by setting `GRAPH_PRUNING = false`) makes this take 1.37 s, a factor 10 difference.
+As a rule, the relative difference increases as maps get larger, with the `dao/arena` set (a smaller map) taking 846 us and 1.34 ms respectively with and without pruning.

+An existing C++ [JPS implementation](https://github.com/nathansttt/hog2) runs the same scenarios in about 60 ms. The fastest known solver is the [l1-path-finder](https://mikolalysenko.github.io/l1-path-finder/www/) (implemented in Javascript) which can do this in only 38 ms using A* with landmarks (for a 4-neighborhood).
+This indicates that there is still a lot of room for improvement in terms of search speed.

 ### Goal of crate
 The long-term goal of this crate is to provide a fast off-the-shelf pathfinding implementation for grids.